subjectid1/pyShadowsocks/README.md

 # DESC
 This project implements the [Shadowsocks](https://github.com/shadowsocks/shadowsocks) protocol using python3 and asyncio std library since the original project source code is frustrated to extend.

 Shadowsocks is a proxy program that listening socks5 protocol on local(socks5 connect/UDP association), forward socks5 data to remote, and then forward the socket to target host.
-Actually 'socks5 forwarder' is more appropriate the named 'shadowsocks'.
+Actually 'socks5 forwarder' is more appropriate then the named 'shadowsocks'.

-Shadowsocks is mainly used for bypassing GFW(Great Firewall of China), since the data is encrypt and sent over normal TCP/UDP, no session, no handshake, no protocol mark, getting away from packet inspection, it's hard to block.
+Shadowsocks is mainly used for bypassing GFW(Great Firewall of China), since the data is encrypt and sent over normal TCP/UDP, no session, no handshake, no protocol mark, getting away from packet inspection, it's hard to block by firewall.